-Training Programme Director - Alex Henderson
+Training Programme Director - Tara Montgomery

 Specialty Programme Coordinator - Joanne O'Brien

-Clinical Genetics is a specialty that deals with families and involves the diagnosis and investigation of inherited disorders, congenital anomalies as well as the genetic background of common disorders e.g. cancer.
+Clinical Genetics is a specialty that involves the diagnosis and investigation of inherited disorders, congenital anomalies as well as the genetic background of common disorders e.g. cancer.
 Specialists in Clinical Genetics, therefore, require a strong background in both adult medicine and paediatrics.
 Good communication skills are essential to gain and deliver information to anxious families.
 The consultant works closely within a team comprising genetic counsellors and cytogenetic and molecular laboratory staff.
 An understanding of the rapidly changing molecular scientific techniques is required as well as the necessary IT skills to access the latest information about rare disorders.

 The aim of clinical training with the Northern Genetics Service is to produce clinical geneticists who are competent in the diagnosis and investigation of a wide range of inherited disorders in all ages.
 Trainees will understand the latest cytogenetic and molecular techniques as well as the ability to interpret the results of genetic testing and research studies.
 Audit and clinical governance will underpin clinical practice.

 Clinical Geneticists do not spend all day looking down a microscope.
 Threy investigate, diagnose, and counsel individuals who may have a genetic condition as well as their families.
 Clinical genetics encompasses a wide range of conditions, and it is one of the few remaining specialties that provides for both adults and children.
 It is also on the forefront of changes in modern medicine and keeping up to date keeps it interesting.